frenetic-lang/tutorials/07-OxRouting/index.md

 ### The Shortest Path Forwarding Function

 This application will accomplish the following:

- * It will calculate the all the shortest paths from a source host to every other host in the topology.
+* It will calculate the all the shortest paths from a source host to every other host in the topology
     * It will do this for every host in the network.
 * While the paths are being calculated, it will create forwarding rules for every switch.
 As you recall from previous chapters, each rule contains an action and a pattern to match the packet on
     * For the pattern, we will only need to match on the destination host's MAC address
     * For the action, we will need to know which port on the switch to forward the packet out of
 * Once a switch is connected, it will install the rule to forward the packet from the switch to the next node in the path

 You will be using functions from Network.ml [insert link] and Network_Common.ml [insert link] in the ocaml-topology repository [insert link].